Kay Allen

 Vocalist Kay Allen sang with a variety of orchestras during the 1940s but never found major success until she changed her stage name to Cathy Allen and joined Louis Prima’s band in 1946.
 After the birth of her first child in 1948, she settled in her hometown of Philadelphia and worked locally through the mid-1950s before retiring from show business and moving to Florida with her husband in 1962.

 The daughter of Italian immigrants, Allen got her start, as did several band singers, on the Horn and Hardart’s Children’s Hour program on Philadelphia radio station WCAU.
-In 1940, she was singing with Al Donahue’s band when she joined Joe Frasetto’s orchestra at WIP in Philadelphia.
+In May or June 1940, she joined Al Donahue’s band, leaving by mid-July to join Joe Frasetto’s orchestra at WIP in Philadelphia.
 By the first of 1941, she was with Joe Reichman, moving to Enoch Light’s band by mid-year, where she played on the group’s baseball team.
 In late 1941 she joined Red Norvo’s new orchestra, possibly staying until summer 1942 when Norvo disbanded.
 By August 1942, she was with Lou Breese, remaining as part of his group when he pared down to ten pieces and settled in as the house band at the Chez Paree night club in Chicago, where she also worked the floor show.

 At some point, Allen married a man by the name of Zappasodi.
 The couple divorced in April 1943.
-Allen stayed with Breese until at least late 1943.
-By early 1944, though, she was singing for Carlos Molina’s Latin orchestra, leaving the group around the first of March.
+According to family sources, she also dated baseball legend Dom DiMaggio.
+Allen sang with Breese until at least late 1943.
+By early 1944, though, she was with Carlos Molina’s Latin orchestra, leaving the group around the first of March.
 She then spent time with Justin Stone’s 10-piece band at the 400 Club in New York before apparently rejoining Molina.
 She left Molina again in April and sang with Jimmy Palmer, her former fellow chirp with Breese who had taken over Gracie Barrie’s band, but was back with Molina again in May.

-Around the time of her marriage, Allen changed her professional name to Cathy.
-A Hollywood contract was supposedly secured just before she and Merrick tied the knot, but nothing ever came of it.
+In late 1946, Allen attracted the attention of MGM, who signed her to a contract.
+The studio dyed her hair blonde and changed her professional name to Cathy, but Allen ultimately decided against going to Hollywood.
 By as early as November 1946 but no later than March 1947 she had joined Louis Prima, staying and recording with the bandleader until at least April 1948 when she announced her departure in expectation of the birth of her first child, who was born in September.

 After leaving Prima, Allen settled back in Philadelphia with her husband, where she began to sing in local nightclubs and appear on local television, having a regular spot on WPTZ’s The Girl Next Door.
 She and Merrick recorded together on the Admiral label in 1949.